Particle Edit Mode¶

-Once you are happy with the general simulation, bake the simulation from object mode.
+Once you are happy with the general simulation, bake the simulation from Object Mode.
 The simulation must be baked to enable editing.

 Edit the Simulation¶

-Switch to Particle Edit from the Mode select menu in the header of the 3D View to edit the particle’s paths/Keyframes.
-You may need to press T from within the 3D View to see the Particle Edit panel.
+Switch to Particle Edit from the Mode select menu in the header of the 3D Viewport to edit the particle’s paths/Keyframes.
+You may need to press T from within the 3D Viewport to see the Particle Edit panel.
 Move to the frame you want to edit and use the various Particle Edit tools to edit your simulation.
 Work slowly, previewing your changes with Alt-A, and save often so that you can go back to the previous version should something happen, or that you do not like the latest changes you have made.

 To be able to clearly see what you are working on:

-Open the Options panel in the Tool Shelf.
+Open the Options panel in the Toolbar.

 Linked: Move the mouse over a keypoint and press L.

-Border select: B.
+Box select: B.